olincollege/hoverbois/website/content/docs/software/_index.md

 The motors were driven by a Raspberry Pi Pico microcontroller (see [electrical]({{< ref "docs/electrical" >}}) for details).

-The firmware reads the Pi Pico's serial buffer, parsing for commands.
+The firmware reads the Pi Pico's serial buffer, parsing for commands in a gcode-like format.
 Commands tell the Pico to update the speed of the motors and the angle of the rudder servo.
+For some reason, the Pico read each command twice, always once with an argument of zero.
+We solved this issue with a unique bug fix: read a command twice before an action, and pick the higher value of the two.
+This ensured that each operation was not immediately undone.

 The firmware was the least changed part of the project across the design sprints.